lshtm-genomics/omics-course/docs/other-omics/ml.md

 For example, if a model predicts that an image contains a cat and the true label is also cat, then that prediction is counted as correct.

 **The higher the accuracy, the better the model** is at making correct predictions.
-However, accuracy can be influenced by factors such as class imbalance (***data problems***) or various different types of errors the model makes (***model problems***).
+However, accuracy can be influenced by factors such as class imbalance (***data problems*** e.g. Too many susceptible sample and too little resistant ones might cause the model to incline for predicting the sample to be susceptible) or various different types of errors the model makes (***model problems***).
 Therefore, it is important to consider other performance metrics in addition to accuracy when evaluating the performance of a deep learning model.

 ### LOSS-loss
 In deep learning, the goal of the model is to accurately predict the outcome of a given task, such as image recognition or natural language processing and also in this case sequence processing.